yuramsoft/Django-CRUD-Create-Retrieve-Update-Delete-Operations-using-Function-Basec-View/README.md

-# Django-CRUD-Create-Retrieve-Update-Delete-Operations-using-Function-Based-View
-This project aims to demonstrate the development of a Django web application that allows users to perform CRUD operations, which are fundamental operations for managing and manipulating data in a web application.
+This project provides a simple CRUD (Create, Retrieve, Update, Delete) system built entirely with Function-Based Views in Django.
+    It uses a single model (for example, Student, Employee, or Product) and shows:
+    How to define Django models
+    How to create and register forms
+    How to connect URLs and views
+    How to use templates to display and manage data